Posted on July 13, 2020 by Indiana's Cool North

-It’s easy to explore, easy on your budget and in addition to the fall foliage, you’re sure to discover fun at every turn.
+It’s safe, easy to explore, easy on your budget and in addition to the fall foliage, you’re sure to discover fun at every turn.

 Visit Indiana Dunes Country.
 The livin’ is easy, fall or anytime, in Dunes Country, which anchor the Great Lake’s southern tip and are home to one of the nation’s best-loved natural treasures – the Indiana Dunes National Park.

 Indiana Dunes Country is the place to be for stunning fall drives and hikes through forests of red, yellow and orange.

 If you’re looking for one of the best paths in Indiana’s Cool North (and one of the best ways to see fall foliage and the countryside), you can walk, run, or cycle one of the many trails in Elkhart County, including the Pumpkinvine Nature Trail.

 Elkhart, Goshen, Middlebury and Shipshewana are connected by three trails spanning 25 miles: MapleHeart Trail, Wilden Avenue Trail and Pumpkinvine Nature Trail.
 The longest, and one of the most popular portions, is Pumpkinvine, a beautifully maintained and almost entirely paved path that weaves from Shipshewana to Middlebury and Goshen.